simpleuiux/yi-ningwang.com/content/blog/fireaware/index.md

 Our high level goals were to:

-1. Make it easy to visualize wildfires for everyone, everywhere.
+1. Make it easy to visualize ongoing wildfires for everyone, everywhere.
 2. Give firefighters more control over time and money.
-3. Create an interative platform for real-time alert and fire prevention.
+3. Create an real-time alert and fire prevention interative platform.
    </p>
    </br>
    </br>